knpuniversity/oo/knpu/episode4/throw-exceptions.md

 In `index.php`, we create a `BrokenShip` object.
 I'm going to do something crazy, guys.
 I'm going to say, `$brokenShip->setStrength()` and pass it... `banana`.

 That strength makes no sense.
-And if we try to battle usin`g this ship, we should get *some* sort of error.
+And if we try to battle using this ship, we should get *some* sort of error.
 But when we refresh... well, it *is* an error: but not exactly what I expected.